Carjackers stab Indiana rideshare driver, steal vehicle: police

 INDIANAPOLIS (WXIN) — Police in Indianapolis are asking for help identifying three armed carjackers accused of stabbing a rideshare driver and stealing the victim’s vehicle.

-The Indianapolis Metropolitan Police Department said the carjacking happened around 10 p.m.
-Monday.
+The Indianapolis Metropolitan Police Department said the carjacking happened around 10 p.m. on Monday, March 20, 2023.

 The rideshare driver told police that three men wearing masks stabbed him and stole his vehicle near the intersection of 10th Street and North Whitcomb Avenue.